mati12-boop/mati12-boop/README.md

 - Fan of bridging physics and engineering - from nuclear structure to real-world nuclear engineering applications
 - Excited about applying AI/ML to nuclear problems
 - Enjoy solving complex problems in maths and physics, always ready to contribute to new nuclear challenges and push myself scientifically
+🚀Additional Fun fact: Dreaming of becoming an astronaut one day!
 ---

 >